MoonetD/CS265-mlsys-project-final/memory-bank/decisionLog.md

     *   The estimated peak GPU memory reported by the simulation remained at 0.10 GB (equal to `fixed_overhead_gb`) throughout the eviction process, even when many activations were no longer checkpointed.
 This suggests the peak memory calculation might be dominated by the fixed overhead or specific node peak memories, and not fully reflecting the reduction in live checkpointed activation memory, or that the sum of concurrently live checkpointed activations plus fixed overhead never significantly exceeded the fixed overhead alone in the simulation steps.
     *   All evicted activations had an eviction `ratio: 0.000000`.
 This indicates their `recomp_time_s` in `profiler_stats_activation_stats.csv` is likely zero, leading to non-optimal eviction choices.
     *   Total execution time increased from 0.92s to 1.22s due to recomputations.
 *   **Implication:** The recomputation decision logic *is* being triggered.
 However, the quality of the decision-making (which activations to recompute) is suspect due to the zero ratios.
-The peak memory simulation's behavior when activations are recomputed also needs further scrutiny or validation against the input data's characteristics (e.g. sum of `avg_mem_size_bytes` for concurrently live activations).
+The peak memory simulation's behavior when activations are recomputed also needs further scrutiny or validation against the input data's characteristics (e.g. sum of `median_mem_size_bytes` for concurrently live activations).
 ---
 ### Decision (Debug)
 [2025-05-13 11:06:00] - Bug Fix Strategy: Address Zero Eviction Ratio in `activation_checkpointing.py`.